telerik/reporting-docs/knowledge-base/could-not-load-file-assembly-telerik-blazor.md

 ---
-title: Could not load file or assembly Telerik.Blazor
+title: Could Not Load File or Assembly Telerik.Blazor
-description: "Could not load file or assembly Telerik.Blazor"
+description: "Learn why the exception 'Could not load file or assembly Telerik.Blazor' may occur in the Native Blazor Viewer."
 type: troubleshooting
 page_title: The system cannot find the file specified Telerik.Blazor
 slug: could-not-load-file-assembly-telerik-blazor